 (7) (6) Grounds for permit suspension or imposition of permit conditions.
 The ability to remain open and sell or permit the consumption of alcoholic beverages beyond 1:30 am 2:30 a.m. is a privilege, and no establishment may reasonably rely on a continuation of that privilege.
-As a condition of this privilege, establishments dealing in alcoholic beverages are required to comply with the permit requirements of this chapter and take all necessary and reasonable steps to minimize the negative impacts that their establishments may cause in nearby residential or commercial neighborhoods.
+As a condition of this privilege establishments dealing in alcoholic beverages are required to comply with the permit requirements of this chapter and take all necessary and reasonable steps to minimize the negative impacts that their establishments may cause in nearby residential or commercial neighborhoods.
 Violations of this chapter may result in suspension of the extended hours permit or the imposition of permit conditions based on any of the following grounds:

-a.
+- a.
 Excessive illegal parking.
-Three or more instances of illegal parking violations associated with the establishment, during or within a one month period, or five within a one year period during or within a consecutive one-year period.
-Illegal parking associated with the establishment means that employees or others associated with the establishment, or patrons of the establishment, have parked illegally on private or public property in nearby commercial areas or residential neighborhoods.
+Three or more instances of illegal parking violations associated with the establishment, during or within a consecutive one-year period.
+Illegal parking associated with the establishment means that employees or others associated with the establishment, or patrons of the establishment, have parked illegally on private or public property in nearby commercial areas or residential neighborhoods. - b.

-b.
 Excessive law enforcement calls for service.
-Three or more instances of law enforcement calls for service associated with the establishment, during or within a one month period, or five within one year period, after the granting of an extended hours permit of operation service, within a consecutive one year period.
+Three or more instances of a law enforcement call for service associated with the establishment, during or within one month after the extended hours of operation service, within a consecutive one-year period.
 Law enforcement call for service associated with the establishment means a call for service to the establishment's property, or to a location in close proximity thereto, for illegal activity of any kind committed by employees, others associated with the establishment or patrons, including for vandalism, underage drinking, violation of open container laws, or crimes of violence such as homicide, rape, robbery, aggravated assault, assault and battery committed by patrons of the establishment.

 - c.
 Adverse impacts on neighboring properties.
-Three or more instances of an adverse impact on neighboring properties associated with the establishment, during or within a one month period, or five within one year period, one hour after the extended hours of operation, within a consecutive one-year period.
+Three or more instances of an adverse impact on neighboring properties associated with the establishment, during or within one hour after the extended hours of operation, within a consecutive one-year period.
 Adverse impact on neighboring properties associated with the establishment means that employees or others associated with the establishment, or patrons of the establishment, have committed any of the following instances: - 1.
-Disorderly conduct pursuant to section 62-37 of this Code, impacting a neighboring residential property; - 2.
+Disorderly conduct pursuant to section 62-37 of this Code, impacting a neighboring residential property owner; - 2.
 Trespass on a neighboring residential property; - 3.
 Parking on a neighboring residential property without permission of the owner or occupant; - 4.
 Vandalism of a neighboring residential property; or - 5.
 Generation of trash or garbage, including human waste, on a neighboring residential property.

-Neighboring residential property is defined as a residential property located within $500{-1,000}$ foot radius from the establishment alleged to be in violation.
+Neighboring residential property is defined as a residential property located within 1,000 feet from the establishment alleged to be in violation.